M y name is Tim Kipchumba. I was born 450km North East of Nairobi, in a small town called Kapsowar, among the Marakwet in the Great Rift Valley.

 , wazungu associates and partners and clients.
 I could never have been given a better name to signify the interracial relationships that would characterize my life by the time I am 30 years.

 After I missed out a scholarship to Russia (made mum happy since Kenyan students were mostly troubled), I won an EABL scholarship to study IT at Strathmore University.
-I graduated top of my class with a GPA of 3.84/4 (mostly because I desperately needed the the rebate which was approximately Kes 25K or $250 to get through Nairobi and also because I didn’t want to disappoint my sponsors and parents).
+I graduated top of my class with a GPA of 3.84/4 (mostly because I desperately needed the the rebate which was approximately Kes 25K to get through Nairobi and also because I didn’t want to disappoint my sponsors and parents).

 I took interest in international procurement (what I have mostly done from graduation to date) and ended up studying to be CIPS.
 At least now I have an answer for friends who always ask what my background is.
 Took me a while to realize it didn’t matter.
 See my thoughts on future of work.
 I graduated with a Masters of Commerce- Operations at Strathmore University (a very quantitative and research oriented version of an MBA).
 My thesis was a monte-carlo model for landed cost for international sourcing.

-I’m also an author of
+I’m also a co-author of

 one book ( 2books)